ahdis/ch-elm/input/pagecontent/usecase.md

 {% include img.html img="scenario2.png" caption="Fig. 2: Reporting pathway for confirmation tests" width="60%" %}

-Secondary Laboratories reporting to the FOPH shall include the ordering id of the Primary Laboratory in their report.”
+Secondary Laboratories reporting to the FOPH shall include the ordering id and the orderer (name, contact information) of the Primary Laboratory in their report.

 #### Salmonella spp.